IgorLadnik/NodeProcessorCommands/README.md

 ![Processor-Commands Schema](/images/Processor-Commands%20Schema.png)

 The processor is responsible for service infrastructure and provides mechanism for execution of commands, diagnostics, management, etc.
-Processor is universal stable seldom changed part of a service.
+Processor is a universal stable seldom changed part of a service.

 In contrast, commands are volatile pieces of code responsible for actual service activities.
 Each command constitutes a function with uniform signature that is uploaded by a processor at runtime from either local or remote repository.